ppizarror/pygame-menu/README.md

 ## Examples

-To run the examples simply execute this commands in a terminal:
+To run the examples, simply execute these commands in a terminal:

 ```bash
 py -m pygameMenu.examples.game_selector